cdozdil/OptiScaler/README.md

 * Clone this repo with all of its submodules.
 * Open the OmniScaler.sln with Visual Studio 2022.
 * Build the project

+## Thanks
+* @PotatoOfDoom for CyberFSR2
+* @Artur for DLSS Enabler and helping me to implement NVAPI correctly
+* @LukeFZ & @Nukem for their great mods and sharing their knowledge
+* @FakeMichau for support, ideas and OmniScaler name
+* @QM for continous testing efforts and helping me to reach games
+* @Cryio, @krispy, @krisshietala, @Lordubuntu, @scz for their hard work on compatibility matrix
+* @RazzerBrazzer and all DLSS2FSR community for all their support